ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Write blocking synchronous code in the thread-per-task style

-Blocking a platform thread needlessly keeps the OS thread, a limited resource, from doing useful work.
+Blocking a platform thread keeps the OS thread, a limited resource, from doing useful work.
 Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
 Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
 Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

 In contrast, blocking a virtual thread is cheap and even encouraged.
 It allows virtual threads to write blocking synchronous code in a simple thread-per-task style.
 This allows developers to create simpler and still effective concurrent code.